 Your student has headed to college.
-Before she made her choice of college you and she spent lots of time getting to know all about the college.
-She made her choice and has headed off to her new adventure.
+Before they made their choice of college you both spent lots of time getting to know all about the college.
+Your student made their choice and has headed off to a new adventure.
 It may be a few miles away, or may be a long way from home.

 But whether your student’s college is close to home or half way across the country, the school is located in a town or city.
 And that town or city has become your student’s new home.
-Hopefully, as your student spends time at her new home-away-from-home, she’ll get to know her surroundings.
+Hopefully, as your student spends time at their new home-away-from-home, they’ll get to know the surroundings.
 The college experience is all about expanding horizons, and getting beyond the bounds of the college campus is part of that experience.
-Your student’s college experiences will be richer the more she broadens them.

 Why does the college town matter to parents?

 You’re not going to live in your student’s college town, your student is.
 So why should you have any interest in getting to know it?
-Largely for two reasons: you can help your student discover some new things – or let her show you what she’s discovered, and – it can be fun!
+Largely for two reasons: you can help your student discover some new things – or let them show you what they’ve discovered, and – it can be fun!

 College towns can be great places to get to know.
 Obviously, large university towns have many opportunities available, but even in a small town with a small college; there are often fun and interesting things to do.
 Many families will visit their student’s college town at least three times a year – to drop the student off in the fall, at a Family or Parents’ Weekend, and to pick the student up in the spring.
 (Of course, students with their own cars, or who fly to campus, may not be dropped off and picked up.)
 These visits are opportunities to get to know the town or city.

 Many families turn these visits into mini-vacations.
 You might extend the visit by a day or two just to spend time exploring.
 Or you might choose to visit at a less busy time when there are no crowds.
 According to an article in the Boston Globe, many college towns have become hot travel destinations.
 Some schools even offer special programs with discounts and special deals at local businesses just for families.